Type class: Multi-parameter type classes

 Type classes permit multiple type parameters, and so type classes can be seen as relations on types.
 For example, in the GHC standard library, the class IArray expresses a general immutable array interface.
 In this class, the type class constraint IArray a e means that a is an array type that contains elements of type e.
 (This restriction on polymorphism is used to implement unboxed array types, for example.)

 Like multimethods, multi-parameter type classes support calling different implementations of a method depending on the types of multiple arguments, and indeed return types.
 Multi-parameter type classes do not require searching for the method to call on every call at runtime; rather the method to call is first compiled and stored in the dictionary of the type class instance, just as with single-parameter type classes.

-Haskell code that uses multi-parameter type classes is not portable, as this feature is not part of the Haskell 98 standard.
+Haskell code that uses multi-parameter type classes is not portable as of the Haskell 98 standard, which is not the newest standard.
 The popular Haskell implementations, GHC and Hugs, support multi-parameter type classes.

 Functional dependencies

 In Haskell, type classes have been refined to allow the programmer to declare functional dependencies between type parameters—a concept inspired from relational database theory.
 That is, the programmer can assert that a given assignment of some subset of the type parameters uniquely determines the remaining type parameters.
 For example, a general monad m which carries a state parameter of type s satisfies the type class constraint Monad.State s m.
 In this constraint, there is a functional dependency m -> s.
 This means that for a given monad m of type class Monad.State, the state type accessible from m is uniquely determined.
 This aids the compiler in type inference, as well as aiding the programmer in type-directed programming.

-Simon Peyton-Jones has objected to the introduction of functional dependencies in Haskell on grounds of complexity.
+Simon Peyton Jones has objected to the introduction of functional dependencies in Haskell on grounds of complexity.